| | |

 Bell peppers are another staple in summer gardens around the world.
 There are so many different varieties and colors to grow, you could really have a garden full of them and never get bored!

-Bell peppers are best planted from transplant as their direct sow germination rate is low (ask me how I know this).
+Bell peppers are best planted from transplants, as their direct sow germination rate is low (ask me how I know this).
 Bell peppers are slow to mature and need a warm, well drained soil.
+In full transparency, my Kentucky garden peppers are struggling this year.
+I suspect either a fertilizing problem or an over-watering issue.
+Time to troubleshoot!
+I’m hoping our upcoming bout of dry, high 90s weather will give them a little boost.

-I plan to try my luck at growing these beautiful purple beauty peppers next year alongside my red bell peppers.
+I plan to try my luck at growing beautiful purple beauty peppers next year alongside my red bell peppers.
 Hell, maybe I’ll just grow a pepper rainbow!
+My toddler would absolutely love that.

 heat tolerant vegetables red bell peppers